 Getting started: How to develop an internship experience

-- Identify organizational need and determine whether a highly educational and vocational opportunity for a student could be created to fulfill need
+- Identify organizational need: Determine whether a highly educational, vocational opportunity could be created to fulfill need

 - Identify an on-site mentor, supervisor, or manager to oversee the intern

-- Determine the weekly time commitment and duration of internship
+- Determine time commitment and duration of internship experience

-- Ten to 15 hours per week is typical during the school year and can be up to full-time in summer
+- Hours per week: 8 to 15 hours is typical during the school year and can be up to full-time in summer

-- One term (limit for unpaid internships), 6 months, summer, or full academic year
+- Paid Internships: One term, 6 months, summer, or full academic year

-- Complete Internship Posting Form and submit for posting in our online database
+- Complete online Internship Posting Form and submit for activation in our online database

 - Outline the scope of the position: Develop and provide the student with a position description for the internship.
 Even if project-based or of limited duration, the expectations, responsibilities, and projects to be performed by the intern should be outlined in writing.